 Taken to its logical extreme, if a Chinese company held a press conference with the Chinese-language press and provided important information, a U.S. court would likely not deem that announcement “public knowledge.”

 Again, we are talking about only the Motion to Dismiss stage.
 Accordingly, Chinese companies still have an opportunity to clear their names, but only after a resource- and finance-draining trial.
 Yet, Chinese companies, only by virtue of the fact that some of their important documents are in a foreign language face serious disadvantages in U.S. courts.

 How Legal Translation Services Can Solve a Problem Like Unfairness?

-Given all of the above, it would make sense for Chinese companies doing business in the United States to hire a legal translation service to ensure that all important, SEC-relevant documents are translated from Chinese to English at the front end, before there is even a whiff of an SEC investigation.
+Given all of the above, it would make sense for Chinese companies doing business in the United States, especially U.S. listed Chinese companies under an extra scrutiny in the time of Covid-19 pandemic, to hire a legal translation service to ensure that all important, SEC-relevant documents are translated from Chinese to English at the front end, before there is even a whiff of an SEC investigation.
 That way, a company can avoid the unfairness recounted above.